garwin00/LectureNotes/ixd102-wk6-lecturenotes.md

 ## Lyonel Feiniger

-Made aware of movements by van Doesburg.
+Made aware of movements by Van Doesburg.

 Designed cover for Bauhaus Manifesto.